-So while an initial look at Vanguard's index fund menu can be somewhat overwhelming, Foolish investors will likely be best served by sticking to widely diversified, broad market indices such as those listed above.
-Indexing is not suited to every investor's portfolio or temperament, but if it is, Vanguard is a great place to start looking for some top-notch index funds.
+So while an initial look at Vanguard's index fund menu can be somewhat overwhelming, Foolish investors will likely be best served by sticking to widely diversified, broad-market indices such as those listed above.
+Indexing is not suited to every investor's portfolio or temperament.
+But if this style works for you, Vanguard is a great place to start seeking top-notch index funds.

 More on funds and your portfolio: